Producing slow light in warm alkali vapor using electromagnetically induced transparency: Three-level atoms: Implementation in the lab

 \subsection{Zeeman EIT: Spin polarization via optical pumping}

 Three-level schemes with alkali atoms for EIT-based slow light experiments fall into two categories: Hyperfine EIT and Zeeman EIT.
-Hyperfine EIT with Rb, depicted in Fig.~\ref{fig:hypzeeEIT} (a), requires an expensive electro-optic modulator to split off a weak sideband (probe; dashed line) from the main carrier (coupling beam; solid line), each beam tuned to an $F_g \rightarrow F_e$ transition - alternatively, one may employ two phase-locked lasers, each tuned to either transition.

-Zeeman EIT, depicted in Fig.~\ref{fig:hypzeeEIT} (b), is far less resource-intensive, requiring less expensive acousto-optical modulators and a single passively-stable laser system.
-Hence we confine our attention to this method.
-In Zeeman EIT, the application of a small magnetic field $B_z$ created by a solenoid (see Sec.~\ref{sec:chamber} below) splits each hyperfine level $F$ into $2F + 1$ magnetic substates.
-Zeeman EIT relies upon optical pumping of the magnetic Zeeman sub-levels with coupling and probe beams of mutually orthogonal circular-polarization $\sigma^{+}$ and $\sigma^{-}$ (linear polarization denoted as $\pi$), propagating collinearly with $B_z$.
-We refer to $z$ as the axial, or longitudinal, direction.
+Hyperfine EIT with $^{87}$Rb is depicted in Fig.~\ref{fig:hypzeeEIT} (a).
+A strong pump beam (coupling laser; solid line) is tuned to one $F_g \rightarrow F_e$ transition, while a weak beam (probe; dashed line) is tuned to the other transition, 6.83 GHz apart.
+The probe is created by splitting off a small amount from the coupling beam, using an expensive electro-optic modulator.
+Alternatively, one may employ two phase-locked lasers, each tuned to either transition.
+Zeeman EIT, depicted in Fig.~\ref{fig:hypzeeEIT} (b), is less resource-intensive, requiring a single passively-stable laser system and less expensive acousto-optical modulators.
+Hence, we confine our attention to this method.
+Zeeman EIT relies upon the optical pumping of the magnetic Zeeman sub-levels created by applying $B_z$, using a strong coupling beam and a weak probe beam of mutually orthogonal circular-polarization (one beam $\sigma^{+}$, the other $\sigma^{-}$).
+Both beams propagate collinearly with $B_z$.